 - livestock such as poultry, goats, rabbits, sheep or hogs

 Includes good boundary fences, hydrants (on rural water), electric, one metal building approx. 60’ x 30’.
-Available for use are riding mowers, walk-behind mowers, chipper shredder, chainsaw, air compressor, many hand tools and a 1952 Ford 8N tractor with front scoop and rear blade.
-New concrete in workshop.
+Available for use are riding mowers, walk-behind mowers, chipper shredder, chainsaw, air compressor, many hand tools.
+New concrete floor in workshop.

 An individual or couple may live rent-free by pulling up an RV or mobile home and hooking up to water and electric on site seasonally.
 First year land rent only $50/acre in keeping with SILT’s mission of affordable access to land.
 The current resident is interested in helping get a hoop house for the farmer’s use.